Exploring Plan Space through Conversation: An Agentic Framework for LLM-Mediated Explanations in Planning: Iterative Planning with Natural Language

 Based on previous plans $\plan_{i}$, the user defines the set of reference goals $\goalref_{i+1}$ for the next step, representing the goals and preferences they want the plan to satisfy.
 The user also selects a subset of goals $\goalenf_{i+1} \subseteq \goalref_{i+1}$ that must be satisfied by the sample plan $\plan_{i+1}$ in the next iteration.

 \paragraph{Goals} The reference goals must be defined in a language the planner understands.
 For this we use \LTLf.
 However, this language is not suitable for a lay person as an input language.
-Thus, we require a goal translator.\footnote{In the code now, we use only simple LTL formulas consisting of an atom modified by temporal or negation operators.}
+Thus, we require a goal translator.

 \begin{definition}[Goal Translator] Given a task $\task$ with well-formed temporal goals $\flanguage{\task}$, a \defined{goal translator} is a function $\goalTrans: \textit{NL} \mapsto \flanguage{\task} \cup \epsilon$, that maps a natural language input to a goal $\phi \in \flanguage{\task}$ and to $\epsilon$ if the natural language description does not describe a goal represented by any formula in \flanguage{\task}. \end{definition}